781flyingdutchman/background_downloader/README.md

 ```
 Progress updates start with 0.0 when the actual download starts (which may be in the future, e.g. if waiting for a WiFi connection), and will be sent periodically, not more than twice per second per task.
 If a task completes successfully you will receive a final progress update with a `progress` value of 1.0 (`progressComplete`).
 Failed tasks generate `progress` of `progressFailed` (-1.0), canceled tasks `progressCanceled` (-2.0), notFound tasks `progressNotFound` (-3.0), waitingToRetry tasks `progressWaitingToRetry` (-4.0) and paused tasks `progressPaused` (-5.0).

-The update includes `expectedFileSize`, `networkSpeed` and `timeRemaining`.
-Check the associated `hasExpectedFileSize`, `hasNetworkSpeed` and `hasTimeRemaining` before using the values in these fields.
-Use `networkSpeedAsString` and `timeRemainingAsString` for human readable versions of these values.

 Use `await task.expectedFileSize()` to query the server for the size of the file you are about
 to download.
 The expected file size is also included in `TaskProgressUpdate`s that are sent to
 listeners and callbacks - see [Using an event listener](#using-an-event-listener) and [Using callbacks](#using-callbacks)